Peter Čerešňák

-Peter Čerešňák (born January 26, 1993) is a Slovak ice hockey player currently playing for HC Dynamo Pardubice of the Czech Extraliga (ELH).
+Peter Čerešňák (born January 26, 1993) is a Slovak ice hockey player who is a defenceman for HC Dynamo Pardubice of the Czech Extraliga (ELH).

 Playing career

 He played with HC Dukla Trenčín in the Slovak Extraliga during the 2009–10 Slovak Extraliga season.
-He was the New York Rangers 6th round draft pick (172nd overall) in the 2011 NHL Entry Draft.
+He was the New York Rangers 6th round draft pick (172nd overall) in the 2011 NHL entry draft.